MehrAlsNix/Assumptions/README.md

 The default PHPUnit runner treats tests with failing assumptions as skipped.
 Custom runners may behave differently.

 We have included several assumptions like `assumeTrue`, `assumeExtensionLoaded`,... by default.
-All of those functionalities are subsumed in assumeThat, with the appropriate `Hamcrest` matcher.
+All of those functions are subsumed in assumeThat, with the appropriate `Hamcrest` matcher.

 A failing assumption in a `@before` or `@beforeClass` method will have the same effect as a failing assumption in each `@test` method of the class.